Scorpio (astrology)

 Scorpio (Σκορπιός, Latin for "scorpion") is the eighth astrological sign in the zodiac, originating from the constellation of Scorpius.
 It spans 210–240° ecliptic longitude.
-Under the tropical zodiac (most commonly used in Western astrology), the Sun transits this sign on average from October 24 to November 22.
-(Depending on which zodiac system one uses, someone born under the influence of Scorpio may be called a Scorpio or Scorpionic.
+Under the tropical zodiac (most commonly used in Western astrology), the Sun transits this sign on average from October 23 to November 21.
+Depending on which zodiac system one uses, someone born under the influence of Scorpio may be called a Scorpio or Scorpionic.

 Associations

-Scorpio is one of the water signs, the others being Cancer and Pisces.
-It is a fixed, negative sign.
+Scorpio is one of the three water signs, the others being Cancer and Pisces.
+It is the third fixed sign, after Taurus and Leo.
+Scorpio is also considered a negative or feminine sign.
 According to The Astrology Bible, Scorpio's colors are deep red, maroon, black, and brown.

 Myth

-According to Greek mythology, its representation as a scorpion is related to the Greek legend of Orion and how a scorpion stung him to death (said to be why Orion sets as Scorpius rises in the sky).
+According to Greek mythology, its representation as a scorpion is related to the Greek legend of Orion and how a giant scorpion stung him to death (said to be why Orion sets as Scorpius rises in the sky).
 Another Greek myth recounts how a scorpion caused the horses of the Sun to bolt, when they were being driven by the inexperienced youth, Phaethon.